 When you take up a personal loan in Singapore, it gives you the freedom to use the cash for whatever you want.
 This is a sharp contrast to other forms of loans, such as car loans and mortgages, which strictly dictate how the money can be used.
-Indeed, you can even change your mind on what you want to use a personal loan for, and it will normally be OK.
+Indeed, you can even change your mind on what you want to use a personal loan for, and it generally would not be a problem.
 For example, if you wanted a personal loan to buy household items, you can change the objective and pay for a vacation.

 It is true that choosing longer loan tenure will attract lower monthly charges, but the amount payable will be higher compared to another person who clears the loan fast.
-The best thing is striking a balance on the loan term, which means selecting a period that will cause less / no disruption in your income.
+Besides trying to find the lowest interest rate possible for your personal loan, the best approach is to strike a balance on the loan term, which means selecting a period that will cause less / no disruption to your income.

 Personal Loan Interest Rates and Effective Interest Rates (EIR)

 To enjoy low personal loan interest rates, it is important to understand that they fall into two categories: The personal loan interest rate (also known as advertised interest rate) and the annual percentage rate (APR).